California Street Safety Project

 The California Street Safety Project will improve safety for those traveling on the corridor by reconfiguring the roadway from four lanes to three, upgrading crosswalks, daylighting and other safety improvements.
 California Street is part of the city’s Vision Zero High-Injury Network that consists of the 13 percent of all San Francisco streets that account for 75 percent of severe and fatal collision.

-On California Street from Arguello Boulevard to Park Presidio Boulevard, a roadway reconfiguration from four lanes to three will be implemented to improve safety for all road users.
+On California Street from Arguello Boulevard to Park Presidio Boulevard, a roadway reconfiguration from four lanes to three was implemented to improve safety for all road users.
 On this stretch of the corridor, there have been 57 injury collisions in the past five years, including 4 pedestrian-involved collisions.
 This segment of California Street also has a high rate of Muni-involved collisions, with 35 transit collisions in five years.
-At 8 to 9 feet wide, the travel lanes are not wide enough in this area for Muni vehicles, which are 10.5 feet wide.
-As a result, Muni vehicles must straddle multiple lanes, leading to sideswipe collisions.
+At 8 to 9 feet wide, the travel lanes were not wide enough in this area for Muni vehicles, which are 10.5 feet wide.
+As a result, Muni vehicles would straddle multiple lanes, leading to sideswipe collisions.
 In addition, having multiple lanes in each direction can encourage higher traffic speeds and can make crossing the street more challenging for pedestrians.
-It is currently anticipated that these improvements will be constructed in spring 2020.

 What is a road diet?